-Unfortunately, there’s no keyword ranking history, and it only allows you to search five keywords at a time (most allow up to ten).
+Unfortunately, there’s no keyword ranking history so you'll have to keep search engine rank tracker notes yourself, and it only allows you to search five keywords at a time (most allow up to ten).
 There’s also no paid version either, so what you see is truly what you get.

-The has all the standard features: spaces for ten keywords and your competitor’s domains, geographic restrictions, and desktop or mobile configuration.
+The has all the standard features to analyze your place in the search results: spaces for ten keywords and your competitor’s domains, geographic restrictions, and desktop or mobile configuration.

 What it doesn’t have is not usually necessary.
 You can’t track the rank history (which means you’ll have to do it manually), and there’s also no ability to export .
-This combination means that doing long-term is cumbersome.
+This combination means that doing long-term as part of your website audit is cumbersome.

 Once again, though, speed is the name of the game.
-The is fast, efficient, and reliable.
+The is fast, efficient, and reliable to analyze SERPs.

 What more could you want?

 Ubersuggest has been around a while, but it’s had a surge due to a recent acquisition by Neil Patel.
-It has many features, but its is one to take note of.
+It has many features, but its is one to take note of for checking SEO metrics.

-Unlike others on this list, the interface is bright, slick, and easy to use.
+Unlike others on this list, the interface of this SEO metrics tool is bright, slick, and easy to use to analyze your place in the search results.
 It’s incredibly intuitive and beginner-friendly, making it the perfect option for new digital marketers.

-As an entry-level software, the amount of info you receive is excellent.
+As an entry-level software, the amount of info you receive to analyze search results is excellent.
 Ubersuggest will give you and content ideas, , CPC, and difficulties.

-Ubersuggest will track your keyword ranking history if you create an account.
+Ubersuggest will track your keyword ranking history to analyze keyword performance over time if you create an account.
 The only downside is that you only have three searches per day, whether you create an account or not.